GPUPeople/GPUMemManSurvey/README.md

   * The memory size is in GB
   * The device ID of the device to use (has to match with the CC passed in build stage)

-These runtime measures were measured for the limited testcase as setup in `testAll.py` on a TITAN V and an Intel Core i7-8700X.
+These runtime measures were measured for the limited testcase as setup in `testAll.py` on a TITAN V and an Intel Core i7-8700X on Windows 10 and Manjaro respectively.

 | Task | Time (min:sec) - Linux| Time (min:sec) - Windows|
 |:---:|:---:|:---:|